LIDR-academy/AI4Devs-finalproject/readme.md

 Below is a description of the system architecture in a verbal format, outlining the interaction between major components:

 The system follows a **microservices-based architecture**.
 The main services include:
-1. **Frontend Service**: Web and mobile interfaces for user interaction.
+1. **Frontend**: Web and mobile interfaces for user interaction.
-2. **Backend Service**: A RESTful API that handles business logic, user requests, and data processing.
+2. **Backend**: A RESTful API that handles business logic, user requests, and data processing.
-3. **AI/ML Service**: A dedicated microservice for managing AI-driven health insights, risk assessments, and digital twin simulations.
+3. **AI External API**: A dedicated external API for managing AI-driven health insights, risk assessments, and digital twin simulations.
-4. **Data Storage Service**: Secure databases for user health data, encrypted medical records, and interaction logs.
+4. **Data Storage**: Secure databases for user health data, and interaction logs.
-5. **Authentication & Authorization Service**: Manages user login, role-based access control, and token generation.
+5. **Authentication & Authorization**: Manages user login, role-based access control, and token generation externally using Supabase.
-6. **Logging and Monitoring Service**: Ensures system reliability, monitors activity, and provides real-time alerts.
+6. **Logging and Monitoring**: Ensures system reliability, monitors activity, and provides real-time alerts.

 **Choice Rationale**:
 The microservices pattern enables **scalability, modularity,** and **fault isolation**.
 Each service is isolated, making it easy to scale or update components independently without affecting other services.
 This architecture is well-suited for healthcare applications, where data security, reliability, and performance are critical.